marcusmcb/marcusmcb/README.md

 ### Greetings! 👋

 Marcus here.
 I'm a full-stack developer, task-wrangler and creative problem-solver.
-I'm a big fan of pulling data out of the ether and presenting it in system-efficient and user-effective ways.
+I'm a big fan of parsing useful data out of the ether and presenting it in resource-efficient and user-engaging ways.
 Currently building out custom chatbot solutions, live-streaming tools, and an interactive data analysis platform for DJs in my spare time.

 More about me?
 [Here you go!](https://www.mcbportfolio.com/)